Cyberknighttron/Cyberknighttron/README.md

 </div>

 <div align="center">
-  <sub>⚡ "Code is like humor.
-When you have to explain it, it's bad." ⚡</sub>
+  <sub> "Code is like humor.
+When you have to explain it, it's bad." </sub>
 </div>